RaspberryPiFoundation/scratch-curriculum/en-GB/Community Projects/Secret Agents/index.md

 # Step 10 Remove the Say Block { .activity }

-The __say__ block was put in only to help with testing.
-Now that you know it works, it is no longer needed.
+Go back to the second set of blocks.
+The __say__ block was only there to help with testing so can now be taken out.

 ## Activity Checklist { .check }